 - Decentralized Autonomous Organizations (DAO): DAOs are a key application of DeFi and smart contracts.
 As the name suggests, these are autonomous bodies, not controlled by a leader or hierarchy.
 Their operations, asset management, administration, and governance are all managed by decentralized apps and smart contracts.

 - Asset Management: With DeFi, it has become easier for users to handle their assets.
 Buying, selling, and transferring assets digitally is possible.
 Moreover, users can also earn interest on their digital assets.
-Apart from that, users are no longer required to disclose their personal details, etc., as blockchain uses only encrypted addresses.
+In addition, blockchain uses only encrypted addresses, allowing users to avoid disclosing their personal information.

 - Data Analytics: With decentralization and the emergence of blockchains, users are able to access data easily, well in advance.
 These data can be used to create meaningful datasets and draw actionable insights.
 DeFi projects like DeFi Pulse are tapping the potential of data analytics to use it to identify financial opportunities and enhance risk management strategies.

 - Derivatives: One of the most amazing applications of DeFi is the tokenization of derivatives.
 Tokenization refers to assessing the value of a contract based on the assets underlying it.
-It is regarded as secondary security as the value fluctuates based on the assets supporting it.
+Since the value of the assets supporting it fluctuates, it is considered a secondary security.

 Why is it important?